vedph/cadmus-itinera-rdf/work-mappings.md

 - DESTRUCTION `a E6_Destruction`;
 - DESTRUCTION `P13_destroyed` WORK.

+Assertions on author identifiers are handled [as usual](named-mappings.md).

 ### Work Info Part Example

 Say we have this mock part data: